daanvancamp/gomoku-AI/README.md

   **Changed optimizer from Adam to SGD.**
   **Fixed a bug where the training kept repeating the exploration phase: it couldn't choose a move.
 Now, it is completely random after 30 tries instead of using the function "choose_action".
 This doesn't have a significant         impact on the training process because it happens approximately one in a 1000 times.**
   The GUI is now more modern and looks better than ever/before.
   I also added exception handling in some functions.
+The involved functions are now more stable.
   2 functions in filereader.py were defined twice, now they are defined just once.
 That's a small error of Mikko.
   **I added a function in the gomoku class to decrease the learning rate after each training round.
 By doing so, the model explores more specific patterns.
 The learning rate is multiplied by 0.9999 after each round, in other       words, the learning rate declines by 0,01% after each training round.
 Like Mikko described in the conclusion of his thesis : It can improve the performance of the model because the model learns more specific patterns.
   I implemented a way to overrule the model.
 When the opponent has 4 in a row with one open end, then he will never be able to win.
 When an opponent has 3 in a row with 2 open ends, the function that overrules the model will